embaldridge/grant-proposals/Postdoc-proposal.md

 **Data**
 While there are challenges of using synthetic and publicly available datasets [see @reichman2011challenges], using a diverse array of publicly available datasets allows ecologists to leverage existing data to answer questions using a comparative approach.

 I will use spatially and temporally explicit community abundance data covering a wide array of taxa.
-Large, publicly availabe datasets include data for birds [@BBS], plants[@FIA;@plantsurveys], plankton [@plankton], and microbial [@microbial], as well as smaller datasets for other taxonomic groups [@MiscDB; etc.].
+Large, publicly available datasets include data for birds [@BBS], plants[@fia;@plantsurveys], plankton [@plankton], and microbial [@meyer2008metagenomics], as well as smaller datasets for other taxonomic groups [@MiscDB; etc.].

 For objective one, I will also use datasets that provide information on organismally relevant parameters at different scales, such as dispersal distance, home range sizes, maximum longevity, generation times, and geographic range size.
 Pre-existing datasets.